 UBC Killam Faculty Research Fellowships

-These fellowships are open to all full-time faculty members with tenure or tenure-track, who wish to devote full time to research and study in their field during a recognized study leave.
+These fellowships are open to all full-time tenure-stream faculty members, who wish to devote full time to research and study in their field during a recognized study leave.
 The award is based on special distinction of intellect with due regard for sound character and personal qualities.
 Preference is given to relatively junior applicants who are 14 years or less past the receipt of a doctoral degree.
-The fellowship provides a maximum salary award of $15,000 and a research supplement of up to $3,000 for a twelve-month period.
+The fellowship provides a maximum salary award of $15,000 for a 12-month period ($7,500 for 6 months), and a travel and research supplement of up to $3,000 for a 12-month period ($1,500 for 6 months).
 Up to ten fellowships are awarded annually.
 List of winners

-Guidelines and application form for the UBC Killam Faculty Research Fellowships are available from the Office of the Vice-President, Research and International.
+Guidelines and application form for the UBC Killam Faculty Research Fellowships are available from the Office of the Vice-President, Research and Innovation.

 UBC Killam Research Prizes

-Each year, up to ten Killam Faculty Research Prizes, in the amount of $5,000 each, are awarded to full-time faculty members in recognition of outstanding research and scholarly contributions in all fields of research (i.e. five in the humanities and social sciences and five in the natural, applied and health sciences).
+Each year, up to ten Killam Faculty Research Prizes, in the amount of $5,000 each, are awarded to full-time tenure-stream faculty members in recognition of outstanding research and scholarly contributions in all fields of research (i.e. five for the types of scholarly activity associate with NSERC and CIHR and five for the types associated with SSHRC and the Canada Council).
 At least three prizes in each of the groups are allocated to senior faculty (those who have held their final degree for more than 12 years as of the closing date for nominations), but typically at least one prize is also awarded to junior faculty (those who have fewer than 12 years).
 List of winners

-Guidelines and application form for the UBC Killam Research Prizes are available from the Office of the Vice-President, Research and International.
+Guidelines and application form for the UBC Killam Research Prizes are available from the Office of the Vice-President, Research and Innovation.

 UBC Killam Teaching Prizes